 What’s unlikable about her at first is that she has no concern for humanity at all, leaving the other characters to suffer at the hands of an evil dictator.
 It’s only when she realizes that humanity has some flicker of hope left that she starts using her powers, consuming herself in the process.

 The write approach: Keep the big picture in mind.
 How is their weakness related to their strengths?
 How is it connected to themes you wanted to explore?
 What are the effects of other characters finding out your character’s weaknesses?
 How does the character react to that?
 These are just questions that will naturally arise out of writing.
 So just write and let curiosity do the rest.

 IV.
 Distinct goals and desires.

 Characters must want something.
 Otherwise they wouldn’t do anything, they would just let things happen to them.

-No matter how small a character is, they must have a life outside of the plot.
+Now for an example.
 A baker in the background of a period film doesn’t have to be just part of the background.
 They could call out, yelling the protagonist’s name, asking for the money they owe them.
 A bit of exposition for your character, no?

 In romantic comedies, the friends of the protagonists are often one-dimensional.
 Sounding boards, listening ears, mirrors to contrast with the main characters’ personalities.
 Why not have them have their own complicated sub-plot, their own fates in the course of the story?
 It doesn’t have to have anything to do with the main character.
 They get married, have a child, get a new job, lose a job, get their car stolen, etc. Make your side characters feel real, make them feel alive, that outside the scope of your story they are still out there, living their lives.